roman910dev/ghmd/README.md

 ### `--no-gfm`

 The tool offers two modes: GitHub Flavored Markdown (gfm, default) and plain Markdown.
-To use the later, the `--no-gfm` option can be used:
+To use the latter, the `--no-gfm` option can be used:

 ```bash
 ghmd README.md --no-gfm